S&P eyes possible G4S downgrade after Olympics flop

-LONDON Credit ratings agency Standard & Poor's put under-fire security firm G4S (GFS.L) on alert for a possible downgrade, warning its failings in a high-profile contract for the London Olympics could result in the group losing out on future work.
+LONDON, July 20 Credit ratings agency Standard & Poor's put under-fire security firm G4S on alert for a possible downgrade, warning its failings in a high-profile contract for the London Olympics could result in the group losing out on future work.

 G4S, the world's largest security firm, has been at the centre of a political and media storm after admitting it would not be able to provide the 10,400 Olympic venue guards it had been contracted to, causing huge embarrassment to government and costing the firm up to 50 million pounds.